 Weigand cited her daughter’s recent MRI that “came back with bad news” as the reason for the third surgery.
 “There is not a moment that goes by that we don’t push, advocate or fight for her,” Weigand wrote on Dec.
-10. Then on Dec.
-11, she would report that the surgery went well, although Emma “has a long road ahead.”
+10, 2019.
+The next day, she would report that the surgery went well, although Emma “has a long road ahead.”

 The family has been by Emma’s side at Akron Children’s Hospital since the night of the teen’s homecoming dance.
 On Oct.
 19, Emma suffered either a severe asthma attack or severe food allergy reaction at her high school in Norton, Ohio.
 (As both anaphylaxis and a severe asthma attack cause breathing distress, it’s not always easy to distinguish between the two.)

 In hospital, Emma has shown some signs of progress.
 Yet, the teen and her family have also experienced difficult moments with Emma’s recurring neurostorming, a nervous system disorder common in those who have suffered a traumatic brain injury.
 Her mother says it causes Emma’s heart rate to soar, pain, profuse perspiration and uncontrolled movements.

 “There is nothing we can do but try to comfort her with a cool rag on her head and say we’re here,” wrote Weigand on Dec.
 7.